MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## Compatibility with other management tools

 A servicing profile takes precedence over existing settings related to Microsoft 365 Apps updates.
-E.g., settings mad by the Office Deployment Tool or policies set through Microsoft Intune's configuration profiles.
+E.g., settings made by the Office Deployment Tool or policies set through Microsoft Intune's configuration profiles.
 Servicing profile will do so for all devices which are in-scope, regardless of the current management method or directory service membership.
 If you’re using other management tools, you may want to disable the Microsoft 365 Apps update-related settings them, but it isn't required.

 >[!NOTE]
 > Servicing Profile will not change the update settings of other products like Windows or Edge.